-(2) Investments were non-income producing during the year ended December 31, 2015.
+(2) Investments were non-income producing during the years ended December 31, 2016 and 2015.

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations

 The following discussion should be read in conjunction with our financial statements and the notes thereto included elsewhere in this Form 10-K.